 HarborTouch, a supplier of point of sale systems, credit card processing equipment and other merchant services, joined the Dunwoody Chamber of Commerce.
 From left, Sean Carter, HarborTouch, Bill Grant, Bill Grant Homes, Dunwoody City Councilman Terry Nall, Dorothy Burke, Dunwoody Chamber of Commerce, Debbie Fuse, executive director, Dunwoody Chamber of Commerce, Kevin Mahony, Dr. Erika Henry, Glen Fuse, Dunwoody Chamber of Commerce, Sara Massey, Daniel Mastrodonato, MJ Thomas, Malcolm Battle, regional manager, HarborTouch, Denny Shortal, Dunwoody Mayor Pro Tem, Gerald White, HarborTouch.

-Joe Earle is Editor-at-Large.
-He has more than 30-years of experience with daily newspapers, including the Atlanta Journal-Constitution and was Managing Editor of Reporter Newspapers.
+Joe Earle is a former Editor-at-Large for Rough Draft.
+He has more than 30-years of experience at newspapers, including The Atlanta Journal-Constitution and was Managing Editor of Reporter Newspapers.